matthw/matthw.github.io/content/posts/2022/flare-on-9-writeups/index.md

 ![pixelpoker](2-pixel.png)

-Following the entry point, we find the main function, which in turn calls
+Following the entry point, we find the main function, which in turn calls the following function:

 ```C
 void FUN_00401120(HINSTANCE param_1)